elli95/Portfolio-Webpage/README.md

 ## About The Project

-This is the Portfolio Project, made during my first year of education at noroff, spring 2023.
+This is the Portfolio Project, made during my first and second year of education at noroff, spring 2023/24.
 This website shows a short introduction about myself, my projects and how you can contact me.

 View the live version [here](https://elisemariehogsnes.netlify.app/)